loxxous/Behemoth-Rank-Coding/README.md

 BRC is a very careful implementation of non-sequential move to front coding, the encoder is fully vectorized and decoder is partially vectorized.

-BRC acheives compression rates on par with QLFC when paired with an order-0 entropy coder, and has nice properties which allows compression to remain about the same regardless of the chunk size making streaming compression of BWT chunks viable.

-BRC can also operate in parallel via OpenMP.
+BRC acheives compression rates on par with QLFC when paired with an order-0 entropy coder, and BRC can operate in parallel via OpenMP.

 Here's some numbers from BRC versus gmtf_v2f by Eugene Shelwien on enwik9.bwt.
 Note: time to compress via fpaqc is not included, these are purely timings of the rank transforms themselves.